Carolyn Sargent

-Carolyn Sargent is a medical anthropologist.
+Carolyn Sargent is an American medical anthropologist who is Professor Emerita of Sociocultural Anthropology and of Women, Gender, and Sexuality Studies at Washington University in St. Louis.
+Sargent was the director of women's studies at Southern Methodist University from 2000–2008.
+Sargent served as president of the Society for Medical Anthropology for 2008–2010 and 2011–2012.

-She focuses on gender studies and health issues, with interests in reproductive health, managing the health of women in low-income families, and decision making in the medical field.
-She has done fieldwork in West Africa, Benin, Jamaica and France where she worked on reproductive health, midwifery, prenatal care and migrant fertility patterns.
+Her work focuses on gender studies and health issues, with interests in sexual and reproductive health, managing the health of women in low-income families, and decision making in the medical field.
+She has done fieldwork in Benin and Mali in West Africa, Jamaica and the Caribbean, and with immigrant women in France where she worked on reproductive health, midwifery, prenatal care, migrant fertility patterns, and medical decision-making.

-She is professor of sociocultural anthropology and women, gender, and sexuality studies at Washington University in St. Louis.
-Sargent was the director of women's studies at Southern Methodist University for an extended period.
-Sargent served as president of the Society for Medical Anthropology.
+Sargent has served on the Ethics Committees of the Barnes Jewish Hospital, Baylor University Medical Center and Parkland Memorial Hospital.

-Sargent is a fan of the French medical insurance system.
-She has called upon anthropologists to learn about and become involved with national health care issues.
-In an issue of the Medical Anthropology Quarterly, Sargent asked that anthropologists help to, "shape public discourses and policy in ways we have rarely done before."
-She served as a community representative to two hospital ethics committees while she lived in Dallas, Texas.
+Sargent admires the French medical insurance system for its attempt to guarantee the right to health care under the French constitution.
+She has examined the ways in which the French health care system may be changing, in response to debates about entitlement and deservingness, affecting the immigrant experience of health care.
+Sargent has called upon anthropologists to learn about and become involved with national health care issues.
+In an issue of the Medical Anthropology Quarterly, speaking as the president of the Society for Medical Anthropology, Sargent asked that anthropologists help to, "shape public discourses and policy in ways we have rarely done before."

 Education

-In 1968, Sargent graduated from Michigan State University with High Honors and a Bachelor of Arts.
+Carolyn Fishel (later Sargent) was born to Dr. and Mrs. Wesley Fishel, of Okemos.
+In 1968, Carolyn Helen Fishel graduated from Michigan State University with High Honors and a Bachelor of Arts.
 She majored in Japanese, French and international studies and was a member of Phi Beta Kappa.
 However, in her senior year of college took anthropology classes, and a professor suggested that she earn a graduate degree in anthropology.
 Sargent received a Marshall Scholarship, which finances up to forty young Americans annually to study at the University of Manchester.
 In 1970, she received her M.A. for social anthropology.

-As she was finishing at Manchester, she decided to visit her boyfriend in the Peace Corps in West Africa.
-She found that they were looking for a researcher and joined the project.
-She was part of an animal traction project that was training draft animals.
-Ten men worked on training oxen, while she worked on researching what kind of people invested in the oxen, what types of supplies they required and how much it would cost.
-In her free time, she went to a local maternity clinic, which fed her interest in maternal and child health.
+In 1971, Carolyn Fishel married Merritt W. Sargent of East Lansing, and joined him at a base in Natitingou, West Africa to work on a Peace Corps project.
+The project trained Dahomeyan farmers to use a working animal such as oxen instead of cultivating crops by hand.
+Carolyn researched what kind of people invested in the oxen, what types of supplies they required and how much it would cost.
+Her experiences with a local maternity clinic spurred her interest in maternal and child health, which she studied in her Ph.D. work, returning to West Africa.

-After three years in the Peace Corps, she returned to the U.S to work on her Ph.D.
-Her experiences with the maternity clinics in the Peace Corps inspired her dissertation and she returned to West Africa to work on it.
 In 1979, she received her Ph.D. in anthropology at Michigan State University.